Services we offer

 - Focusing and being attentive

 Photocopiers are located on the first and second floors.
 Cash only.
-Black and white copies are 15 cents per side, color copies are 35 cents per side.
+Price per copy is:

 The library has a free flatbed scanner attached to an internet computer on the second floor.
 Additionally, the two public photocopiers will scan to your USB.